-0:11 I'm going to share with you a paradigm-shifting perspective on the issues of gender violence -- sexual assault, domestic violence, relationship abuse, sexual harassment, sexual abuse of children.
+0:11 I'm going to share with you a paradigm-shifting perspective on the issues of gender violence: sexual assault, domestic violence, relationship abuse, sexual harassment, sexual abuse of children.
 That whole range of issues that I'll refer to in shorthand as "gender violence issues," they've been seen as women's issues that some good men help out with, but I have a problem with that frame and I don't accept it.
 I don't see these as women's issues that some good men help out with.
 In fact, I'm going to argue that these are men's issues, first and foremost.
+Now obviously —

-0:42 Now obviously, they're also women's issues, so I appreciate that, but calling gender violence a women's issue is part of the problem, for a number of reasons.
+0:42 Obviously, they're also women's issues, so I appreciate that, but calling gender violence a women's issue is part of the problem, for a number of reasons.

 2:34 And I'm going to illustrate what I'm talking about by using the old tech.
 I'm old school on some fundamental regards.
-I work with -- I make films -- and I work with high tech, but I'm still old school as an educator, and I want to share with you this exercise that illustrates on the sentence structure level how the way that we think, literally the way that we use language, conspires to keep our attention off of men.
+I make films and I work with high tech, but I'm still old school as an educator, and I want to share with you this exercise that illustrates on the sentence-structure level how the way that we think, literally the way that we use language, conspires to keep our attention off of men.
 This is about domestic violence in particular, but you can plug in other analogues.
 This comes from the work of the feminist linguist Julia Penelope.

-4:21 Now, those of us who work in the domestic and sexual violence field know that victim-blaming is pervasive in this realm, which is to say, blaming the person to whom something was done rather than the person who did it.
-And we say things like, why do these women go out with these men?
-Why are they attracted to these men?
+4:22 Those of us who work in the domestic and sexual violence field know that victim-blaming is pervasive in this realm, which is to say, blaming the person to whom something was done rather than the person who did it.
+And we say: why do they go out with these men?
+Why are they attracted to them?
 Why do they keep going back?
 What was she wearing at that party?
 What a stupid thing to do.
-Why was she drinking with that group of guys in that hotel room?
-This is victim blaming, and there are numerous reasons for it, but one of them is that our whole cognitive structure is set up to blame victims.
+Why was she drinking with those guys in that hotel room?
+This is victim blaming, and there are many reasons for it, but one is that our cognitive structure is set up to blame victims.
 This is all unconscious.
-Our whole cognitive structure is set up to ask questions about women and women's choices and what they're doing, thinking, and wearing.
-And I'm not going to shout down people who ask questions about women, okay?
+Our whole cognitive structure is set up to ask questions about women and women's choices and what they're doing, thinking, wearing.
+And I'm not going to shout down people who ask questions about women.
 It's a legitimate thing to ask.
 But's let's be clear: Asking questions about Mary is not going to get us anywhere in terms of preventing violence.

-5:05 We have to ask a different set of questions.
-You can see where I'm going with this, right?
-The questions are not about Mary.
-They're about John.
-The questions include things like, why does John beat Mary?
-Why is domestic violence still a big problem in the United States and all over the world?
+5:07 We have to ask a different set of questions.
+The questions are not about Mary, they're about John.
+They include things like, why does John beat Mary?
+Why is domestic violence still a big problem in the US and all over the world?
 What's going on?
-Why do so many men abuse, physically, emotionally, verbally, and other ways, the women and girls, and the men and boys, that they claim to love?
+Why do so many men abuse physically, emotionally, verbally, and other ways, the women and girls, and the men and boys, that they claim to love?
 What's going on with men?
-Why do so many adult men sexually abuse little girls and little boys?
+Why do so many adult men sexually abuse little girls and boys?
 Why is that a common problem in our society and all over the world today?
 Why do we hear over and over again about new scandals erupting in major institutions like the Catholic Church or the Penn State football program or the Boy Scouts of America, on and on and on?
-And then local communities all over the country and all over the world, right?
+And then local communities all over the country and all over the world.
 We hear about it all the time.
 The sexual abuse of children.
 What's going on with men?
 Why do so many men rape women in our society and around the world?
 Why do so many men rape other men?
 What is going on with men?
 And then what is the role of the various institutions in our society that are helping to produce abusive men at pandemic rates?

 6:50 And then, once we start making those kinds of connections and asking those important and big questions, then we can talk about how we can be transformative, in other words, how can we do something differently?
 How can we change the practices?
 How can we change the socialization of boys and the definitions of manhood that lead to these current outcomes?
 These are the kind of questions that we need to be asking and the kind of work that we need to be doing, but if we're endlessly focused on what women are doing and thinking in relationships or elsewhere, we're not going to get to that piece.

-8:08 But one of the powerful roles that men can play in this work is that we can say some things that sometimes women can't say, or, better yet, we can be heard saying some things that women often can't be heard saying.
-Now, I appreciate that that's a problem.
-It's sexism.
-But it's the truth.
-And so one of the things that I say to men, and my colleagues and I always say this, is we need more men who have the courage and the strength to start standing up and saying some of this stuff, and standing with women and not against them and pretending that somehow this is a battle between the sexes and other kinds of nonsense.
+8:09 But one of the powerful roles that men can play in this work is that we can say some things that sometimes women can't say, or, better yet, we can be heard saying some things that women often can't be heard saying.
+Now, I appreciate that that's a problem, it's sexism, but it's the truth.
+So one of the things that I say to men, and my colleagues and I always say this, is we need more men who have the courage and the strength to start standing up and saying some of this stuff, and standing with women and not against them and pretending that somehow this is a battle between the sexes and other kinds of nonsense.
 We live in the world together.

 9:48 And I just want to give you the highlights of the bystander approach, because it's a big thematic shift, although there's lots of particulars, but the heart of it is, instead of seeing men as perpetrators and women as victims, or women as perpetrators, men as victims, or any combination in there.
 I'm using the gender binary.
 I know there's more than men and women, there's more than male and female.
 And there are women who are perpetrators, and of course there are men who are victims.
 There's a whole spectrum.
 But instead of seeing it in the binary fashion, we focus on all of us as what we call bystanders, and a bystander is defined as anybody who is not a perpetrator or a victim in a given situation, so in other words friends, teammates, colleagues, coworkers, family members, those of us who are not directly involved in a dyad of abuse, but we are embedded in social, family, work, school, and other peer culture relationships with people who might be in that situation.
 What do we do?
 How do we speak up?
 How do we challenge our friends?
 How do we support our friends?
 But how do we not remain silent in the face of abuse?